 Definitely in winter, Big Rock Ski area is one venue to visit.
 Down hill snow skis are strapped on to carve and maneuver the moguls.
 Or take the family trail if black diamonds are not your idea of a challenge.
 Or rent a tube and slide, laugh and then hook up for the pull back up the north side of Mars Hill’s Big Rock Mountain.
 There is live music entertainment upstairs in the ski lodge and equipment rental if you forgot to pack your stuff or a beginner.

 Watch a Big Rock Ski video.
 Have you ever tried snow boarding?
 It’s never too late and ticket prices are family friendly.
 Join the ski team and compete on Big Rock!

 The golf course to the north of the ski area on Mars Hill Mountain is one of the prettiest in Maine.
 You also are about as close to being in Canada as you can get because both the ski area and golf course are pretty handy to New Brunswick’s International boundary.
 That’s what those white pick ups with the green stripe on the sides are for that you see on the highways and back roads of Aroostook County.

-The MSAD 42 school system has lots of activities to keep youth fit and trim and for the communty to enjoy watching as our youngsters grow up in a small Maine town.
+Offering plenty for the communty to enjoy watching as our youngsters grow up in a small Maine town.
 Visit the Mars Hill Maine Hansen Library.

 Prestile Stream dam, sharing the Main Street with the neighboring town to the south of Blaine, there are lots of back roads to explore.
 Just make sure you stay on this side of the US / Canadian border crossing or the men and women driving the white pickups and SUV’s with the green US Border Patrol stripes will be wanting to ask you some hard questions.

 Thank you for visiting our Maine real estate website and we will work hard to show you the ropes, the lay of the land.
 To give you the small town community online tour perspective the best way possible to educate and not waste your time.

 I do.
 You will too.
 You will fit in just perfectly.
 Proud member of the state and national REALTOR associations.
 Past president of the Aroostook REALTOR Council, Rotary Club, Chamber Of Commerce, the Southern Aroostook Growth Council and Drews Lake Property Owners Association.
 Past chairman of the Houlton Zoning Board.